mts-sjsu/cmpe-279-fall-22/assignment2/README.md

 3. `sudo ./server` in one terminal session and `./client` in another

 ## Teamwork:
-Mu-Te Shen : Did the research and collaborated with team member to work on the implementation part of the assignment
+Mu-Te Shen : Did the research and collaborated with team member to work on the implementation part of the assignment.\
-             Implemented the program.
+             Implemented the program.\
-Shereen Punnassery: Did the research and collaborated with team member to work on the implemntation part of the assignment
+Shereen Punnassery: Did the research and collaborated with team member to work on the implemntation part of the assignment.\
              Tested and verified the the proper working of the program.

 ## Output